tanaos/artifex/README.md

 #### Use the default Intent Classification model (inference API)

-Need a general-purpose intent classification model?
-You can use Artifex's default intent classification model, which is trained to recognize common intents out-of-the-box:
+Use Artifex's default intent classification model, which is trained to recognize common intents out-of-the-box:

 ```python
 from artifex import Artifex